eliasisamess/portfolio/TODO-APP/README.md

 This repository folder does not work as a standalone, since it's missing many parts of the full app.
 This is just to demonstrate my code writing skills and styles.

 Since it is a school project and had a strict deadline, we cannot edit the code within the Heroku app anymore so I have included some notes in the beginning of each file, also with a marker to show where the original code starts, as it is running in Heroku.

+Concerning frontend:

+We started to work on the project while still studying React basics and decided early on to use Material UI components instead of building our own ones.
+At some point we realized we should've probably fully implemented our own components to avoid getting stuck with limitations, obscurities or complexities within the predefined components.
+I'm looking forward for my next React/UI project to actually have more focus and control over what I'm trying to create.